vivek2319/Linear-Regression-Prediction/README.md

 ## Introduction :
 Lets first know what we mean by Regression.
-Regression is a statistical way to establish a relationship between a dependent variable and a set of independent variable(s). e.g., if we say that
+Regression is a statistical way to establish a relationship between a dependent variable and a set of independent variable(s). e.g., if we say

 Age = 5 + Height * 10 + Weight * 13